crowbait/xmlmath/README.md

 - Run arbitrary (*awk*-compatible) mathematic operations on attribute or element values
 - Target elements or attributes via tag names, or additional regex
 - Clamp and/or round results
-- Modify files in-place or output changes to stdout
+- Modify files in-place or output changes to a file or stdout
 - Optionally diff changes to stdout or a file
 - Small [dependency footprint](#requirements)

 #### What this is not
 - Fast.
 It really isn't.
 - Suitable for non-math operations.
-You'll be better of with regex-based find-replace in any text editor.
+You'll be better off with regex-based find-replace in any text editor.

 ## Contents <!-- omit in toc -->
 - [Getting Started](#getting-started)